dfelinto/blender-manual/manual/modeling/geometry_nodes/input/is_viewport.rst

 Inputs
 ======

-This node has no Inputs.
+This node has no inputs.

 Properties